Table of Contents

 Singapore rolled out its SG Clean certification to raise hygiene standards and transform cleanliness levels of accessible public spaces.
 Awarded to businesses and agencies across the island, the certification and its quality mark will help patrons identify establishments that have adopted good sanitation and hygiene practices.
 Within the first month of the campaign, more than 5,000 premises were certified.
 From hawker centers to shopping malls, airline lounges to hotels, be sure to look out for the mark wherever you go.
 Click here for a list of all certified premises in Singapore.

 Around the island: General health and safety measures

 These general health and safety rules should be followed while moving around in public spaces:

 - Face masks are mandatory when you visit all public areas, including shopping malls, retail shops, food establishments, parks, tourist attractions, and on trains and buses

-- You do not have to wear a mask while doing strenuous physical activities such as running, jogging, and cycling
+- Exceptions: You are not required to wear a mask while doing strenuous physical activities such as running, jogging, and cycling

 - There are gathering limits in place — groups are capped at a maximum of 5 people